awetomaton/VISTA/docs/source/user_guide/tracks.rst

 Tracks Panel Overview
 ---------------------
-The **Tracks Panel** in the Data Manager provides tools for viewing, modifying, and analyzing tracks.
+The **Tracks** tab in the Data Manager provides tools for viewing, modifying, and analyzing tracks.
 The Tracks panel displays all tracks for the selected Sensor in a table with columns:

 - **Visible**: Checkbox to show/hide track